5 most haunted places in Austin, Texas

 Almost directly across the lobby from that staircase, a small room was once the hotel’s vault.
 It’s haunted by the cheerful ghost of a Depression-era hotel manager.
 When the banks closed during one financial crisis, the Driskill’s manager opened the vault and handed out cash to patrons.
 He trusted them to return the money when they could, and every one of them did.
 His ghost lingers through hard times and good, occasionally greeting guests in slightly outdated formal wear.

 Be sure to visit the Maximilian Room, for some of America’s most haunted mirrors.
-(For their tragic history, see page 18 & 19 in my book about Austin’s ghosts.)
+(For their tragic history, see pages 18 & 19 in my book about Austin’s ghosts.)

 Upstairs, in addition to famous ghosts such as LBJ, you may catch a glimpse of the phantom hotel security guard.
-He’s always on the job, striding quickly through the halls to be sure that everyone is safe and sound in this magnificent hotel.
+He’s always on the job, striding quickly through the halls.
+He’s making sure that everyone is safe and sound in this magnificent hotel.

 When you’re ready for a good, filling meal, Austin’s Spaghetti Warehouse is the place to eat… and encounter ghosts.